 • Texture: Silky, rose infused melt

-Fun Fact: Inspired by traditional Middle Eastern sweets, Mirzam Chocolate Makers bridge old-world ingredients with modern craft techniques.
+Best For: Inspired by traditional Middle Eastern sweets, Mirzam Chocolate Makers bridge old-world ingredients with modern craft techniques.
+This bar is ideal for rose lovers and those looking for something romantic or gift-worthy.

 Travelling from: Northern Ireland